jtljac/leicester-engine/README.md

  - [Vulkan Memory Manager](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) - A library to help with all the boilerplate involved in managing GPU memory

-With the exception of VK-Bookstrap, these libraries are loaded using CMake's `find_package` directive, thus must be installed on the system building the project.
+With the exception of VK-Bookstrap and Vulkan Memory Manager, these libraries are loaded using CMake's `find_package` directive, thus must be installed on the system building the project.
-VK-Boostrap is loaded as a git submodule.
+VK-Boostrap and Vulkan Memory Manager are loaded as git submodules.